-For our first measurement, we have built three working nodes: the Backend-WorkingNode to represent the backend database system, the ACCacheWork-ingNode for the ACCache system, and a simulated client called JDBCClient, which generates the workload during the measurement (see also Fig. 1).
+In our measurement framework we use a working node to represent an application within the distributed system we want to measure: For our first measurement, we have built three working nodes representing the backend database system, the ACCache system, and a simulated client, which generates the workload during the measurement (see also Fig. 1).
+To capture values from an application represented by a working node, an observer needs to be defined.
+The captured values are associated with execution contexts that model their semantics and dependencies among each other.